gjwgit/azcv/STREET.md

 234.0 223.0 293.0 224.0 293.0 245.0 234.0 244.0,1 km
 728.0 367.0 760.0 371.0 756.0 409.0 724.0 405.0,R
 ```
-Creating a montage using the above commands as a script, modified to
+Creating a montage using the above command script, modified to
 include -stroke white -pointsize 10:
 ![](serpong.jpg)